Incognito/rumprun_wiki_wiki/Repo.md

 In addition to drivers coming from _src-netbsd_, there are some special case drivers which are not included in NetBSD.
 One such example is the DPDK network interface driver.
-These specialty drivers are provided by various _drv_ repos, e.g. _drv-netif-dpdk_ and can be linked into rump kernels to provide access to additional features.
+These specialty drivers are provide by various _drv_ repos, e.g. _drv-netif-dpdk_ and can be linked into rump kernels to provide access to additional features.